House explosion outside Pittsburgh leaves 5 dead, 3 injured, officials say | KRDO

 By Samantha Beech and Nouran Salahieh, CNN

-(CNN) — An explosion in a residential suburb outside Pittsburgh on Saturday morning left five people dead and three injured, marking at least the third time in 15 years a home has exploded in the borough, officials said.
+(CNN) — An explosion in a residential suburb outside Pittsburgh on Saturday morning left five people dead – including a father and son – and three others injured.

-The explosion and large fire in Plum, Pennsylvania, a suburb northeast of Pittsburgh, destroyed three houses and damaged at least a dozen more, authorities said.
+The explosion and large fire in Plum, Pennsylvania, a suburb northeast of Pittsburgh, marked at least the third time in 15 years a home has exploded in the borough.
+It destroyed three houses and damaged at least a dozen more, authorities said.

 First responders who rushed to Plum found people trapped under debris and took three people to a hospital.
 Of the three, two have been released and the third was in the hospital in critical condition, according to police.

-The remains of five victims – four adults and one adolescent – were also found at the scene.
+The remains of five victims – four adults and one child – were also found at the scene.

+The deceased have been identified as Plum Borough residents Casey Clontz, 38 and his 12-year-old son Keegan; Heather Oravitz, 51; Kevin Sebunia, 55; and Michael Thomas, 57, Allegheny County officials said Tuesday.
+CNN affiliate WTAE confirmed Casey Clontz is Keegan’s father.

 The incident appeared to begin when one house exploded, engulfing two neighboring homes in flames as well, according to the county.
 Multiple other homes were damaged with windows blown out.